-Admin/ggindera-Isengard @ 34 🔺 Global 🔻 Support 👻 Federated Login: Admin/ggindera-Isengard Account: 3420-0203-3641 My Account Invitations Settings My Organization My Service Quotas elect an acco e more detail
+Admin/ggindera-Isengard @ 34 • Global 🕶 Support 🕶 Federated Login: Admin/ggindera-Isengard Account: 3420-0203-3641 Invitations Settings My Account My Organization My Service Quotas My Billing Dashboard Orders and Invoices elect an account e more details Switch Role Sign Out

 In the page that appears next you need to fill out the account ID of the managed account you want to switch to.
-Next, you need to enter the role name defined in organization-admin-role (default: AWSCLoudFormationStackSetAdministrationRole).
+Next, you need to enter the role name defined in organization-admin-role (default: AWSCloudFormationStackSetAdministrationRole).
 And lastly, you need to enter a relevant name so you can later switch roles by using this name.